-The biggest advantage that Google Chrome has over other browsers is the extensive library of extensions available on the Chrome Web Store.
-Of course, popular extensions are available for other browsers too, but the sheer number and the quality of extensions which are available for Chrome is unmatched.
-However, since the number of extensions available on the Chrome Web Store are so extensive, it is difficult to find out the best extensions which are really useful to a user.
-That’s the reason we have created this list of the best Google Chrome Extensions you should get in the year 2018:
+The biggest advantage that Google Chrome has over any other web browser is the extensive library of extensions available on the Chrome Web Store.
+Of course, popular extensions are available for other browsers too, but the sheer number and the quality of extensions available for Chrome are unmatched.
+Now you can even use Chrome extensions on Android devices, which is super cool.
+That said, since the number of extensions available on the Chrome Web Store is so extensive, it is difficult to find the best extensions useful to a user.
+That’s why we created this list of the best Google Chrome Extensions you should get in 2023.

 2. Privacy Badger

-Privacy Badger is a great extensions which protects your online privacy while you are browsing the internet.
+Privacy Badger is a great extension that protects your online privacy while you are browsing the internet.
 It blocks spying ads and invisible trackers and ensures that companies can’t track your browsing without your consent.
 One of the biggest problems with online browsing today is the trackers that follow you across websites and generate information about you to deliver targeted ads.
-Privacy Badger protects you from such kind of invisible trackers.
+Privacy Badger protects you from such kinds of invisible trackers.